Tachikawa Airfield: Postwar era

-After the war, the United States occupied the base, with the airfield being a shambles.
+After the war, the United States occupied the base, with the airfield being in shambles.
 Given its proximity to Tokyo, Tachikawa Airfield was designated as a transport base, with a mission to provide transportation for priority passengers and cargo in and around the Tokyo Area; to support the Occupation Government in Japan, and provide strategic transport to the United States.

 Air Transport Command (ATC) was given the assignment to get the airfield cleaned up and operational.
 ATC established the 1503d Army Air Force Base Unit (AAFBU) to manage the cargo and personnel operations at the airfield, and by 1 January 1946 the base was ready enough to permit C-47 Skytrain and C-46 Commando aircraft to operate from the base.
 Larger C-54 Skymasters began using the base by April 1946, and a day/night lighting system was installed and in operation by November 1946.

 In 1947, Air Transport Command began to support the Seventh Air Force Service Command Japan Air Materiel Area (JAMA) at Tachikawa, which eventually became the major tenant unit at the base, and by 1948 was providing depot-level maintenance for aircraft in Far East Air Force and logistical support from Air Materiel Command.
 In July 1949, JAMA was redesignated Far East Air Materiel Command (FEAMCOM).